Connecting Low scale Seesaw for Neutrino Mass to Inelastic sub-GeV Dark Matter with Abelian Gauge Symmetry: Introduction

-The interest in such light sub-GeV DM has recently got increased after XENON1T collaboration published their latest results in June 2020.
-XENON1T collaboration has reported an excess of electron recoil events over the background in the recoil energy $E_r$ in a range 1-7 keV, peaked around 2.4 keV\cite{Aprile:2020tmw}.
+Recently, the XENON1T collaboration has reported an excess of electron recoil events over the background in the recoil energy $E_r$ in a range 1-7 keV, peaked around 2.4 keV\cite{Aprile:2020tmw}.
 Though this excess is consistent with the solar axion model at $3.5\sigma$ significance and with neutrino magnetic moment signal at $3.2\sigma$ significance, both these interpretations face stringent stellar cooling bounds.
 Since XENON1T collaboration has neither confirmed nor ruled out the possible origin of this excess arising due to beta decay from a small amount of tritium present in the detector, it has created a great interest in the particle physics community to search for possible new physics interpretations for this excess of electron recoil events.
-Several interpretations for this XENON1T anomaly have been proposed by several authors, for example see \cite{Smirnov:2020zwf,Takahashi:2020bpq,Alonso-Alvarez:2020cdv,Kannike:2020agf,Fornal:2020npv,Du:2020ybt,Su:2020zny,Harigaya:2020ckz, Borah:2020jzi} out of which light boosted DM or light inelastic DM have been the most promising ones among WIMP type candidates.
+New interpretations for this XENON1T anomaly have been proposed by several authors; for example see \cite{Smirnov:2020zwf,Takahashi:2020bpq,Alonso-Alvarez:2020cdv,Kannike:2020agf,Fornal:2020npv,Du:2020ybt,Su:2020zny,Harigaya:2020ckz, Borah:2020jzi, Bramante:2020zos, Bell:2020bes, Bally:2020yid}.
+Among the WIMP type candidates as origin of this excess, the light boosted DM or light inelastic DM are the promising ones.